alklyn/multiuser_blog/Readme.md

 # What is it
 A simple multiuser blog that runs on google appengine.
-It's main function is to demononstrate principles such as a database backed app, handling user registration  & login and secure storage of user passwords in a database
+It's main function is to demonstrate principles such as a database backed app, handling user registration  & login and secure storage of user passwords in a database